Black Friday Sale on now | Save 20% off selected courses site wide | Use code: SAVE20 at checkout | T&C's apply

 This microcredential is structured into four distinct blocks, with a week to complete assessment interspersed between each block.
 Each block includes self-study materials and facilitated online lectures and workshops:

-Participants will develop skills in creating a unified, shared project vision to ensure coordination across disciplines, collaborative teamwork, and minimisation of potential conflicts.
-Participants also build practical skills in the setup of master data management schemas and tools, and establishing and effectively utilising a Common Data Environment, supporting data creation, validation, sharing, and updating of workflows.
-This block therefore focuses on the role of communication, selection of technology, and design of digital workflows.
+Participants will develop skills in creating a unified, shared project vision to ensure coordination across disciplines, collaborative teamwork and minimisation of potential conflicts.
+Participants also build practical skills in the setup of master data management schemas and tools, and establishing and effectively utilising a 'common data environment', supporting data creation, validation, sharing and updating of workflows.
+This block therefore focuses on the role of communication, selection of technology and design of digital workflows.

 Block 2: Survey and Existing Conditions Modelling (Weeks 5-8)